lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ```

 Note, building these bitstreams will require Vivado be installed on your system, with access to the proper licenses, described [here]({{< relref "doc/getting_started/install_vivado" >}}).
+For general software development on the FPGA, Vivado must still be installed, but the Lab Edition is sufficient.

 #### Dealing with FPGA Congestion Issues